MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 Save your workloads before assigning partition to the VM.

 > [!NOTE]
 > Currently, you can assign only a single GPU partition to a VM.
 We recommend that you plan ahead and determine the GPU partition size based on your workload performance requirements.
-Both the VM and the GPU (partition) needs to be on the same host machine.
+Both the VM and the GPU partition needs to be on the same host machine.

 ## [Windows Admin Center](#tab/windows-admin-center)

 You must save your workloads before assigning partitions.
-If your VM is currently turned on or running, Windows Admin Center automatically turns it off first, assigns the partition, and then automatically turns it on.
+If your VM is currently turned on or running, Windows Admin Center automatically turns it off, assigns the partition, and then automatically turns it on.

 1. On the **GPU partitions** tab, select **+ Assign partition**.